moleculerjs/moleculer-examples/blog/README.md

 ```
 **Open the http://docker-machine:3000/ URL in your browser.**

-If you want to scale up
+You can scale up the containers
 ```bash
 # Scale users service to 2 instances
 docker-compose scale users=2